hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 maybe you're forgetting to save the changes after you modify speed?

 [9:06:27](#-BwoPOEPTa5YaJugJn5xaDIygZ7ea42kScOtK63hyCM) <hiiamboris (NOT THIS ONE)>:
-I've no other explanation Ì†ΩÌ∏É
+I've no other explanation üòÉ

 [9:06:27](#GeqhCVKrCCjbw5zvtxwkHz8vg1YOwBfGoNML8DhOq8g) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 * @nuc1eon:matrix.org Show me a smooth, not jittering, scrolling text, done easily.
 Amiga could do that with 25MHz CPU :-)